Yejashi/obsidianNotes/Research/Papers/Dynist/Dyninst paper.md

 #### Instrumentation Overview
 Binaries rarely include sufficient space to insert instrumentation without moving original code.

 Instead, instrumenters create a copy of this code that is instrumented and then execute the copied code in place of the original.
+This code is copied using a technique we call relocation.